emmarhoffmann/skinform/README.md

 - **Ingredient Checker**: Users can paste a product’s ingredient list to check for pore-clogging ingredients instantly.
 - **Pore-Clogging Ingredient List**: The full list of pore-clogging ingredients is available for users to browse and will be displayed on the page.
 This allows users to see exactly which ingredients are flagged as pore-clogging in our checker, so they know what our tool is scanning for.

+## Currently Working On

+- **Curated Product Collections**: Allow users to view collections of different products that have no pore-clogging ingredients or that do not match flagged ingredients, offering a curated list of safer, skin-friendly options.

 ## Future Ideas

 - **Expand Product Sources**: Integrate additional data from other major platforms such as Ulta, Target, and Walmart to broaden the database and ensure users can check products from their preferred stores.